projf/projf-explore/README.md

 There are [maths demos](maths/demo) in this repo to accompany the series.

-_Stay tuned for more parts over winter 2021-22._
+_Stay tuned for more parts in spring 2022._

 ## Requirements